wang-engineer/wang-engineer.github.io/blogger/posts/2025-06-07-deployment-yaml.md

 ---
 layout: default
-title: "2025-06-07: understanding deployment manifest in Kubernetes with an example"
+title: "2025-06-07: Understanding Deployment Manifest In Kubernetes With An Example"
 tags: [kubernetes, deployment]
 permalink: /blogger/posts/2025-06-07-deployment-yaml/
 ---

-# Understanding `deployment.yaml` in Kubernetes with an example
+# Understanding Deployment Manifest In Kubernetes With An Example
 > 💬 *“大道甚夷，而人好径。(The great Dao is perfectly level, yet people love to take narrow, winding paths.)”*
 > — Laozi